 - Make leases with confusing languages or clauses, making it more likely tenants will accidentally violate their leases

 While you can charge a lease violation fee, you should receive the money, not your property manager.
-You cannot trust the work ethic or lease-writing abilities of a property manager that insists on including lease violation commissions or monetary penalties.
+You cannot trust the work ethic or lease-writing abilities of a property manager who insists on including lease violation commissions or monetary penalties.

 Returned Check Fees